vatnz-dev/sops/docs/terminal/ctma.md

 CTMA may track-shorten where practical within their sector.
 Anything outside of their sector must be coordinated with the appropriate sector.

-### Issuing STARs for Short Sectors

-CTMA is responsible for issuing STAR clearances for aircraft bound for NZTU shall do so without coordination.

 ## Arrivals

 KAI or STH will hand aircraft to CTMA no lower than `A095`, unless co-ordinated, but should hand aircraft to CTMA at `A110` as a standard descent level.